cansuynk/Site-Management-System/README.md

 - PayInvoiceDue
 <p>
-User can select the debt which is not paid and user can select a credit card which is saved before.
+User can select the debt which is not paid and user can select a credit card which is saved before.<br/>
 Or user can paid debt by adding new credit card.
 </p>
 <p align="center">